 Podophyllotoxin (Warticon/Condyline) is a purified extract of podophyllin.
 It is suitable for patients to self-administer and is available in both a 0.5% alcoholic solution (both brands and is more effective) and a 0.15% cream formulation (Warticon only in this form).
 The latter is easier to use.
-Treatment cycles consist of twice daily application for 3 days followed by 4 days rest for
+Treatment cycles consist of twice daily application for 3 days followed by 4 days rest for 4 cycles.

-4 cycles.
 Supervision by medical staff is needed when treatment area is greater than 4cm2.
 Use for perianal lesions is "off licence".
 Treatment should be discontinued if significant side effects develop (eg. soreness, ulceration).
 Sexual contact should be avoided soon after treatment because of possible irritant effect on the partner.
+Response rates at 4-6 weeks are generally in

+Commented [WA1]: In fact these are not gendered.

-Response rates at 4-6 weeks are generally in the region of 40-70%, but subsequent recurrence of lesions is common.
+Sandyford 👌 Sandyford Guidelines Sexual Health Services for Greater Glasgow & Clyde the region of 40-70%, but subsequent recurrence of lesions is common.
 Podophyllotoxin should never be used in pregnancy or on broken skin.

-• Imiquimod (Aldara) is an immune response modifier.
+Imiquimod (Aldara) is an immune response modifier.
 It is used for refractory warts which have failed to respond to other treatments, or warts which have been assessed by a senior doctor and are thought likely to be refractory to treatment (e.g. extensive carpet warts).
 Wart recurrence rates are lower with imiquimod, but it is currently reserved as a second line therapy (except for refractory warts) owing to its cost which is 2-3 times greater than podophyllotoxin.

-It should be applied 3 times per week (eg Monday, Wednesday, Friday) prior to normal sleeping hours and should remain on the skin for 6 - 10 hours.
+It should be applied 3 times per week (e.g. Monday, Wednesday, Friday) prior to normal sleeping hours and should remain on the skin for 6 - 10 hours.
 Use should continue until the clearance of visible genital or perianal warts or for a maximum of 16 weeks per episode of warts with 4 weekly review.
 Sexual contact should be avoided soon after treatment because of possible irritant effect on the partner.
 It should not be used in pregnancy or if having unprotected sex with a pregnant partner.
 Skin reactions are common, including erythema (61%), erosion (30%) and oedema (14%).
 Treatment should be discontinued if these are severe.
 Less severe reactions may subside with a treatment break.
 Rarely an intense local inflammatory reaction can occur after a few applications.

-- Cryotherapy is the treatment of choice for intrameatal warts, and in pregnancy.
+Cryotherapy is the treatment of choice for intrameatal warts, and in pregnancy.
 It is labour intensive for the patient and service so should only be used when self-taken treatments are not possible.
 Treatment should be applied until a halo of freezing has been established a few millimetres around the treated lesion.
 A freeze, thaw, freeze technique should be used and the lesion held frozen for 10-30 seconds, depending on size.
 Response rates depend on size and chronicity of the lesions.
-This is not suitable for large warts and large clusters of warts unless other therapies are contra-indicated.
+This is not suitable for large warts and large clusters of warts unless other therapies are contraindicated.
 See references relating to safety issues for use and storage of liquid gases.
 Product subject to risk assessment review.
-Cryotherapy is a treatment and does NOT need to be prescribed.
-It can be administered by staff with relevant competency/experience. - Cataphen (Camellia sinensis, folium (green tea leaf))
+Cryotherapy treatment SHOULD be recorded in NaSH Prescriptions.
+It can be commenced by staff with relevant competency/experience in the Prescription section under 'Liquid Nitrogen (Application)'.
+Each prescription can have a maximum of 6 administrations, at which point a senior clinician should review in regards to ongoing management.
+A new prescription should be written if it was initially prescribed more than 6 months